Architecture

 - Remove stale entries (in MikroTik but not in CrowdSec)

-This ensures perfect synchronization regardless of how the bouncer was stopped or what happened while it was offline.
+This keeps membership synchronized regardless of how the bouncer was stopped, what happened while it was offline, or whether RouterOS-side entries expired while CrowdSec still considered them active.